 For example, an image sprite can combine all background images on a page into one single image.
 This means all images appear when the main “sprite” loads.
 This also reduces flickering images and a smoother experience for your users.

 TIP: WordPress offers several plugins for this purpose or ask the WordPress development company of your choice for assistance.

 Remove outdated and irrelevant content and broken links.

 TIP: Minimize these requests and store files locally wherever you can.

 For example, if your target audience is in Germany, choose your web server in Germany to make your website load faster.

 Now you have learned 10 hacks on how to make a website load faster.
 Do you still want more?
 Tenba Group, your trusted digital marketing company, is also an expert for the Chinese market.
 Without further ado, we provide 3 more tips on how to make your Chinese website faster and by-pass the “Great Firewall of China”.

 How to speed up your website for the Chinese market

 In China, a website that is not optimized takes 25 seconds on average to load.
-According to a survey by Akamai Technologies, 47% of consumers expect a page to load in 2 seconds or less.
+According to several surveys around 50% of all consumers expect a page to load in 2 seconds or less.
 Therefore, if your website is not optimized in China and across the globe, users will not open it!

 Lucky for you, you opened this blog article from your preferred marketing agency.
 We will show you how to optimize your website for the Chinese market.